Welcome to the Department of Vermont Health Access

 Medicaid was designed to provide a government-funded health insurance plan for income-eligible people and people who are categorically eligible.
 The federal government establishes requirements for all states to follow but each state administers their own Medicaid program differently.
 Thus, Medicaid is sometimes referred to as “government insurance.”

-For more information about the Vermont Medicaid health insurance program and Vermont's state-based exchange for health insurance, click on the links below.
-For more information about DVHA, click on our About Us page.
+For more information about the Vermont Medicaid health insurance program and Vermont's state-based exchange for health insurance, visit our Apply for Health Insurance and Member Resources page.
+For more information about DVHA, visit our About Us page.
 For other helpful resources, click on the left side navigation links.